gaia-pipeline/docs/content/develop-pipelines/cpp.md

 You can fork this example <a href="https://github.com/gaia-pipeline/cpp-example/tree/vault_example" target="_blank">here.</a>

 {{% notice tip %}}
-You must add a new vault entry with the key `dbpassword` before you can start the below pipeline.
+You must add a new vault entry with the key `dbpassword` before you can start the pipeline below.
 An error will be thrown if a pipeline requests a vault parameter which does not exist.
 {{% /notice %}}

 ```cpp